 Can dogs eat bananas?

-Health benefits of bananas for dogs
+What are the health benefits of bananas for my dog?

-Why bananas can be bad for dogs?
+When are bananas bad for dogs?

 What foods can you give to your dog instead of bananas?